suhanimittal03/TBTFW-THA-027/README.md

 # TBTFW-THA-027
 THA-027

-Install all dependencies in your environemnt using requirement.txt file
+Install all dependencies in your environemnt

 Set your postgresql password and user with same host and port

 Provide path to all csv files (with headers) that you want to import into the database on line 13 in the given format: ".../*.csv"